-The mission of the Quality and Patient Safety (QPS) division of the department of Anesthesiology is to provide the highest level of care to patients in a safe environment.
-To achieve this goal, we support individual anesthesia clinicians at NewYork-Presbyterian/ Weill Cornell Medical Center as they provide safe and reliable clinical care.
+The mission of the Quality and Patient Safety (QPS) division of the Department of Anesthesiology is to provide the highest level of care to patients in a safe environment.
+To achieve this goal, we support individual anesthesia clinicians at NewYork-Presbyterian/Weill Cornell Medical Center as they provide safe and reliable clinical care.

 We hold Quality and Patient Safety (QPS) education programs for residents and fellows, and collaborate with national quality improvement and patient safety networks.